 Explain And Show Progress

-Like I said before, landlords are people and are therefore governed by emotions.
+As I said before, landlords are people and are therefore governed by emotions.
 And if you’re lucky, they may have been blessed with reason too.

-A great way to have your landlord look past your bad credit is to explain your situation, and, if you can, show progress you’ve made toward mending it.
+A great way to have your landlord look past your bad credit is to explain your situation, and, if you can, show the progress you’ve made toward mending it.
 Bring credit statements along with you, and show them that you’ve been steadily improving your score and haven’t missed a payment in a year or two.
 We’ve all been through hard times—even your landlord—and showing that you’ve been able to improve shows that you’re now responsible.

 At the end of the day, there isn’t a quick fix.
 What I’ve found though, is that coupling these tricks together makes for a great impression.
 You won’t always find a landlord who takes your side, but these tips give you a great chance of snagging the apartment you would have otherwise been rejected from.